 My Story

 Throughout my teens, my diet didn’t change too much, I just didn’t drink soda or eat much white bread.
 In my late teens and early twenties, however, I experimented with my diet a lot.
-From vegan to paleo to low-FODMAP to ancestral health and more.
-I never did “standard diets” like Atkins or Weight Watchers, but I definitely was down a restrictive path, believing certain foods were bad for me, while others were healing.
-Part of it was in pursuit of general health and clear skin (I always had acne), part of it was pursuit of healing (I dealt with chronic constipation for 5 years and an IBS diagnosis), and part of it was in pursuit of weight loss (like everyone else, I wanted little body fat and a 6 pack…until I realized those things aren’t actually that healthy, plus, as a future RD I felt I needed to look a certain way in order for people to take me seriously).
+From vegan to paleo to low-FODMAP to ancestral health, etc. I never did “standard diets” like Atkins or Weight Watchers, but I definitely was down a restrictive path, believing certain foods were “bad” for me, while others were healing.
+Part of it was in pursuit of general health and clear skin (I always had acne), part of it was pursuit of healing (I dealt with chronic constipation for 5 years and an IBS diagnosis), and part of it was in pursuit of weight loss (like everyone else, I wanted little body fat and a 6 pack, plus, as a future RD I felt I needed to look a certain way in order for people to take me seriously…until I realized those things aren’t actually that healthy).

-It was during the weight loss pursuit, though, that I really did my health a disservice.
+I was always a healthy weight.
+But, because of diet culture, I felt I had weight to lose, and it was during the weight loss pursuit that I really did my health a disservice.
 I went too low carb, too high fat, too low calorie (sometimes simultaneously, sometimes a different points).
 My metabolism and energy tanked.
 I gained weight and my digestion worsened.
 It’s no surprise I had many symptoms of hypothyroidism.
-I was definitely not nourishing my body properly.
+I definitely wasn’t nourishing my body properly.

 And yet, I struggled with perfectionism around food.
-I tried to eat only “health-promoting” foods (like vegetables and meat) and wouldn’t eat anything that wasn’t “natural” (like say, ice cream) only to binge on it later when my sugar cravings got too strong.
+I tried to eat only “health-promoting” foods, and steered clear of anything that wasn’t “natural” (like say, cereal or ice cream – only to binge on it later when my sugar cravings got too strong).

 Fortunately, when I found Jesus, I also found food freedom.
 He helped me realize I was going down a path of disordered eating.
 I don’t consider myself a perfectionist, but looking back I believe I was on my way to developing orthorexia (and giving myself more health problems because of it).
 You can read that story here.

-Once I actually dug into the biochemistry of nutrition science, everything clicked.
+Once I actually dug into the biochemistry of nutrition science, and took in my 5 years of dietetics education, everything clicked.
 I understood how to eat and properly nourish my body and mind.
 I no longer strive for perfection around food, but balance nutritious foods with fun foods.
 I eat in a way that feels good and sustainable, not restricted.
 There are still some foods I limit (simply because I don’t feel well when I eat them), but the difference is I’m no longer afraid of them, I understand the nature of my sensitivities.
 I ditched my food fears, and I’m here to help others do the same.

 Leave a Reply